 Anyway, brokers using Market Maker model and Instant Execution type should keep an eye on their quotes sources, as well as use the DataFeeds with direct connection to liquidity providers and minimal price modifications (filtering, markups).
 For example, you can use our DataFeeds compatible with most major LPs and showing low latency.

 Another point that is worth paying attention is the fixed spread.
 Many Market Makers offer it to clients.
 At the same time liquidity provider may have spread that is 3-5 times greater than broker’s.
 Often there is no actual price movement, but simply widening of the spread, however as broker is offering fixed spread, the value of bid or ask quote will be far from its actual level.
 One can easily calculate it having the quotes from similar broker.
 In such rare moments clients having special software can open predefined profitable positions.
 Thus, fixed spread also bears some risks in itself.
 This should be taken into account when you decide to work with fixed spread.

-The above mentioned problems can be more or less solved by aggregation of quotes from different sources or by quotes filtering, but don’t rely on the use of multiple sources and filtering only.
+The aforementioned problems can be more or less solved by aggregation of quotes from different sources or by quotes filtering, but don’t rely on the use of multiple sources and filtering only.
 You should bear in mind that any interference in quotes stream consumes time and can turn into quotes lag problem on your server.
 You should be careful with filtering too, because filtering out non-market gaps and spikes sooner or later may lead to the situation when you filter out the real market spike and abusers will immediately take advantage of it.

 Unfortunately, there is no single solution for all the problems.
 Every situation needs a thorough analysis on your servers.
 You can get acquintained with some tools for protection against quotes and execution delays on our site.
 If you encounter any feed problems, contact us and we will advice on how to solve them.